CashScript/cashscript/website/docs/sdk/examples.md

 ### Sending a Transaction

-Finnally, we can put all of this together to create a working smart contract application.
+Finally, we can put all of this together to create a working smart contract application.
 We use the generated keys as a contract arguments directly or in a `SignatureTemplate` to create a transaction signature.

 ```ts title="hodl_vault.ts"
 import { stringify } from '@bitauth/libauth';